Fundamental Limitations of QAOA on Constrained Problems and a Route to Exponential Enhancement: Results

 Because $U_M$ preserves the one–hot sector and $H_C$ is diagonal, each layer maps the encoded manifold $\OH=(\mathcal H_1)^{\otimes m}$ to itself.
 The kernel’s pattern symmetry (block permutations $S_m$ and global symbol relabelings $S_n$) permits a \emph{block–permutation twirl}.
 Averaging any fixed circuit $U$ over such relabelings yields a robust lower bound on the probability profile of the prepared state.
+For $p=1$, let \(\ket{x^\star}\in \OH\) be any fixed product basis vector and $D=n^n$ be the size of the product one-hot manifold explored by CE-QAOA, we recall the following lower bounds from Ref. \cite{onahce}: